vrcAlbert/documentation-api/source/javascript/nosOnShow.rst

 .. js:function:: nosOnShow.show()

-	Trigger all functions bounded with :js:func:`nosOnShow.bind` by children elements of the DOM element in jQuery.
+	Trigger all functions bounded with :js:func:`nosOnShow.bind` by children elements of the DOM element in jQuery container.

 	.. warning::